 1 indicates that the UE is out of satellite coverage (i.e., in discontinuous coverage).

 <access_stratum_status>: integer type.
-Indicates the active status of access stratum in the UE due to discontinuous coverage.
+Indicates the status of access stratum in the UE due to discontinuous coverage.

 0 indicates that access-stratum is not deactivated due to discontinuous coverage.